mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 reportWWHOBDDTCByMaskRecord (0x42)
 ``````````````````````````````````
-This sub-function can be used by the client to request WWH-OBD :ref:`DTCs <knowledge-base-dtc-status>` and
+This sub-function can be used by the client to request WWH-OBD :ref:`DTCs <knowledge-base-dtc>` and
 their associated :ref:`status <knowledge-base-dtc-status>` and :ref:`severity information <knowledge-base-dtc-severity>`,
 filtered by a :ref:`status <knowledge-base-dtc-status>` mask (*DTCStatusMask*) and
 a :ref:`severity <knowledge-base-dtc-severity>` mask (*DTCSeverityMaskRecord*).